zezking/OMDB-movie-search/README.md

 # Getting Started Movie Search App

-This project is Esemble system's take home project
+This project is Esemble System take home assignment

+## Before start

+Please create a .env and enter the omdb api key.
+You can use this api key `4dff90e1` temporarily.

 ## Available Scripts